Our Land Rover Defender - our mobile home

 · A toilet in the vehicle

-· Make coffee in the vehicle
+· Make a coffee in the vehicle

 · Sit upright in the vehicle

-... if necessary we can also sleep in the vehicle, the conversion is designed that way.
+... if necessary, we can also sleep in the vehicle; the conversion is designed that way.

-Below we describe the individual details of the conversion ->
+In the following we describe the individual details of the conversion ->